basp/hack/README.md

 * Execute Hack binaries using a custom simulator.
 * Disassemble any Hack binary into its corresponding assembly code.

 The custom simulator behaves exactly as specified in the book.
-However, it does not utilize the HDL from the book but instead is directly simulated using C# the .NET runtime instead.
+However, it does not utilize the HDL from the book but instead is programmed in C# and using the .NET runtime instead.

 > There are some ideas to provide a real hardware simulator and language for the CLR Hack platform in the future.
 This would allow us to built the whole system up from individual bits instead of relying on a relatively high level simulator.